SEO· 12 min read· Updated July 15, 2026

 If you want the strategic context, read What is Generative Engine Optimization? first.
 If you want the step-by-step rollout, read How to rank in ChatGPT and Perplexity.
 This page is the technical implementation deep-dive.

-1. Why schema markup matters for AI search
+1. Why accurate schema markup matters

 JSON-LD · BlogPosting (output from blogPostSchema helper)